Do you need camera insurance?

 Is camera insurance worth it?

-Compared to your camera insurance premium and deductible, a policy might save you hundreds of dollars in repairs or full replacements.
+The average electronic device repair claim payout is $398.71 with Worth Ave Group.
+Compared to the cost to repair the delicate components of your camera, a policy might save you hundreds of dollars.
 Camera insurance can also provide you with the reassurance to carry your camera regularly, enabling you to capture more.

 What does camera insurance cover?